 When the processor needs to read or write a location in main memory, it first checks for a corresponding entry in the cache.

 - If the processor finds that the memory location is in the cache, a cache hit has occurred and data is read from cache

 - If the processor does not find the memory location in the cache, a cache miss has occurred.
 For a cache miss, the cache allocates a new entry and copies in data from main memory, then the request is fulfilled from the contents of the cache.

 The performance of cache memory is frequently measured in terms of a quantity called Hit ratio.

 Hit ratio = hit / (hit + miss) = no. of hits/total accesses

 We can improve Cache performance using higher cache block size, higher associativity, reduce miss rate, reduce miss penalty, and reduce Reduce the time to hit in the cache.

 There are three different types of mapping used for the purpose of cache memory which are as follows: Direct mapping, Associative mapping, and Set-Associative mapping.
-These are explained as following below.
+These are explained below.

 - Direct Mapping –

 The simplest technique, known as direct mapping, maps each block of main memory into only one possible cache line. or